somantics/retrodungeon/README.md

 ## Platform support
 Slint boasts support for Windows, linux, mac, and more.

 Tested on linux on both wayland and x11.
-(Manjaro 24, openSuse Leap 15.6, openSuse Tumbleweed (which version?), Ubuntu 24.04)
+(Manjaro 24, openSuse Leap 15.6, Ubuntu 24.04)